Geohazard Assessment & Management

 - What the chance is that the hazard will occur (likelihood, frequency)

-Risk assessments combine assessments of hazards and their consequences, such as loss of life, economic losses or environmental damage.
-Clear understanding of risk is critical for decision making, including creation of site development plans, infrastructure design, and measures to reduce risk to tolerable levels.
+Risk assessments combine assessments of hazards and their consequences, such as loss of life, economic losses, or environmental damage.
+A clear understanding of risk is critical for decision-making, including the creation of site development plans, infrastructure design, and measures to reduce risk to tolerable levels.
 Risk assessments address questions such as:

 - What is the likelihood of losses to persons, buildings, or infrastructure?

 - Is the risk intolerable (should we take steps to reduce risk)?

 - How can we communicate risks with clarity to subject matter specialists, decision-makers, and the public?

 BGC helps clients both reduce geohazard risk and understand the level of risk reduction that has been achieved.
 We develop conceptual risk reduction options; facilitate stakeholder engagement and option evaluation; prepare detailed designs; and provide engineering services during procurement and construction.
 Options typically available to reduce geohazard risk include:

 - Land use or infrastructure planning to avoid the hazard